DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 - Add a `Dashboard` sheet

-  - Notice that instead of seeing your data on the left-hand side, you now see the data visualizations you have created.
+  → *Notice that instead of seeing your data on the left-hand side, you now see the data visualizations you have created.*

 - Add your `Total Water Use, 2000` map to the dashboard by dragging it over.